 Atmos Compass reveals the implicit beliefs that block cooperation — from entrenched national reflexes to ingrained ideas about power and influence.
 By making these assumptions negotiable, a shared language and a new narrative are created in which differences no longer feed suspicion, but strengthen coherence and trust.
 This way, a consortium not only gets a strategic plan, but also a credible story that leaders and teams can support.

-Narrative pattern analysis and cultural diagnosis via AI + dialogue
+Narrative pattern analysis and cultural diagnostics via AI + dialogue

 Insight into group dynamics and informal power structures

-Shared new story that guides strategy and collaboration
+A shared new story guiding strategy and collaboration

 Bundling signals, recognizing friction